FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 > Note
 >
-> Actually, you can set the necessary communication information in the `ffReady` handler yourself with JavaScript and fire events to FACT-Finder earlier.
+> Actually, you can set the necessary communication information in the `ffReady` handler yourself with JavaScript and fire events to FactFinder earlier.

-Be aware that the dispatching of FACT-Finder responses to all subscribers is cached and postponed until all components have been upgraded.
+Be aware that the dispatching of FactFinder responses to all subscribers is cached and postponed until all components have been upgraded.
-Current added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FACT-Finder response arrives.
+Current added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FactFinder response arrives.
 In case any of the callbacks has side effects other than manipulating the response, this might lead to unexpected behavior.